-The Homeowner Association (HOA) will own and be responsible for the maintenance of the creekside greenway, linear and neighborhood parks and other open space areas.
+The Homeowners Associations (HOAs) will own and be responsible for the maintenance of the creekside greenway, linear and neighborhood parks and other open space areas.
 As such, the HOA will play a leading role in the maintenance and management of the Oak Woodlands, while also facilitating the collection and germination of new oak trees and educating residents and property owners on how to maintain and care for the tree resources.

-E.2 Valley's Edge Oak Woodland Mitigation and Management Plan
+E.2 Valley's Edge Tree Preservation Program

-The VESP Oak Woodland Mitigation and Management Plan (Plan) provides additional framework for the conservation of Oak Woodlands within the Plan Area beyond the City's Tree Preservation Regulations (CMC Section 16.66).
+The VESP Valley's Edge Tree Preservation Program (Program) provides additional framework for the conservation of Oak Woodlands within the Plan Area beyond the City's Tree Preservation Regulations (CMC Section 16.66).
 By design, the VESP Land Use Plan preserves roughly 80 percent of the Oak Woodlands in permanent open space, enabling the HOA to implement programs for ongoing maintenance, acorn harvesting, and tree replacement and mitigation, as well as leading the educational programs related to tree care.
 This also includes participation in the CMC pertaining to designated Heritage Trees.

-The VESP Oak Woodland Mitigation and Management Plan incorporates most all applicable elements from the existing regulations found in CMC Section 16.66 and expands upon and clarifies such requirements in a manner tailored to the VESP's natural landscape.
+The VESP Valley's Edge Tree Preservation Program incorporates most all applicable elements from the existing regulations found in CMC Chapter 16.66 and expands upon and replaces such requirements for the purposes of implementing the VESP.